‘Trusting in God; Growing in Wisdom’

 We aim to enable every child to develop a legible style of handwriting and to take pride in their presentation of work.

 Children in Reception will learn to form letters without entry or exit strokes.
 Children in Year 1 who are correctly forming letters will be taught to begin each letter from the line, or if ready, will be taught to join their writing.
 Children will be taught to use entry and exit strokes once they are ready to enable them to begin to join letters whilst still in Key Stage 1.
-Handwriting is practised every day.
+Handwriting skills are taught regularly across the school.
 Children who have not mastered correct formation in Foundation Stage will practise correct formation in handwriting books each day during handwriting sessions, beginning every letter from the top with the exception of d and e.
 They will learn to form letters in the following order:

 c a d o g q